google/automotive-design-compose/docs/_docs/working-with-source/writing-tests.md

 run `./gradlew verifyRoborazziDebug`.
 This command has been added to the `./dev-scripts/test-all.sh` command, so you don't need to run it separately if you run `test-all`.

-If `verifyRoborazziDebug` fails then you can run `compareRoborazziDebug` to generate image diffs.
-If after reviewing these you determine that the change is acceptable you can regenerate the screenshots using `recordRoborazziDebug`.
+If `verifyRoborazziDebug` fails it will output comparison images to `<package>/build/outputs/roborazzi`.
+You can also run `./gradlew compareRoborazziDebug --rerun-tasks` to generate a report of all changed images in `<package>/build/reports/roborazzi`.
+If you determine that the change is acceptable you can regenerate the screenshots using`recordRoborazziDebug`.
 (Note that this will regenerate all images from all tests).

+More information can be found in [Roborazzi's readme](https://github.com/takahirom/roborazzi#apply-roborazzi-gradle-plugin).

 ## Testing Figma file rendering